Skip to main content

 Tabelog 100 - Ramen - KANAGAWA - 2025 is a curated list ranking the top 100 ramen restaurants in Kanagawa Prefecture based on Tabelog’s extensive user reviews and ratings.
 This annual list highlights the most acclaimed ramen establishments, reflecting Kanagawa’s diverse and dynamic ramen scene in 2025.

 Since its inception, Tabelog has evolved into Japan’s largest and most trusted restaurant review platform, aggregating millions of user evaluations to spotlight outstanding eateries nationwide.
-The Tabelog 100 series, specifically for ramen in Kanagawa, encapsulates the prefecture’s rich culinary heritage—from Yokohama’s iconic Iekei style to inventive contemporary broths.
+The Tabelog 100 series, specifically for ramen in Kanagawa, encapsulates the prefecture’s rich culinary heritage; from Yokohama’s iconic Iekei style to inventive contemporary broths.
 This list is a vital resource not only for locals but also for international gourmands seeking authentic and trendsetting ramen experiences in one of Japan’s most gastronomically vibrant regions.

-Kanagawa’s ramen landscape is a captivating blend of tradition and innovation, and the Tabelog 100 - Ramen - KANAGAWA - 2025 list distills this culinary richness into a definitive guide.
+Kanagawa’s ramen landscape is a captivating blend of tradition and innovation, the Tabelog 100 - Ramen - KANAGAWA - 2025 list distills this culinary richness into a definitive guide.
 From Yokohama’s legendary pork-based broths to the coastal influences shaping the local palate, these 100 ramen shops represent the pinnacle of craftsmanship and flavor.
 For food enthusiasts and travelers alike, this list offers an essential roadmap to Kanagawa’s ramen masterpieces, ensuring every bowl savored is an unforgettable experience.

 Quick Facts